• plumbing heating and air alliance member

 Some of HVAC contractors’ most reliable clients have not entirely transitioned online and may need coaxing to connect digitally.

-Tracking radio ROI is simple and one of the reasons companies still invest in advertising.
+Tracking radio ROI is simple, which is one of the reasons companies still invest in advertising.

-Targeting local radio stations allows service area businesses like HVAC companies to promote services within a specific community.
+Targeting local radio stations enables service area businesses, such as HVAC companies, to promote their services within a specific community.

-Because radio is an audio-exclusive platform, its success or failure is rooted it script and voiceover quality.
+Because radio is an audio-exclusive platform, its success or failure is rooted in its script and voiceover quality.

 Even if you nail both of these, including a simple call to action (CTA) at the ad’s end is critical so listeners can take the next step.